Political history of the United Kingdom (1979–present): Conservative–Liberal Democrat Coalition Government, 2010–2015

-Conservative Government, 2015–present
+Conservative Government, 2015–2024

-David Cameron (2015–16)
+David Cameron (2015–2016)

 Following years of austerity, the British economy was on an upswing in 2015.
 In line with the Fixed-term Parliaments Act 2011, the 2015 general election was called for 7 May 2015.
-The Conservatives claimed credit for the upswing, promising to keep taxes low and reduce the deficit as well as promising an In/Out referendum on the UK's relationship with the European Union.
+The Conservatives claimed credit for the upswing, promising to keep taxes low and reduce the deficit as well as promising an In/out referendum on the UK's relationship with the European Union.
 The opposition Labour Party called for a higher minimum wage, and higher taxes on the rich.
 In Scotland, the SNP attacked the austerity programme, opposed nuclear weapons and demanded that promises of more autonomy for Scotland made during the independence referendum be delivered.

 Pre-election polls had predicted a close race and a hung parliament, but the surprising result was that a majority Conservative government was elected.
 The Conservatives with 37% of the popular vote held a narrow majority with 331 of the 650 seats.
 The other main victor was the Scottish National Party which won 56 of the 59 seats in Scotland, a gain of 50.
 Labour suffered its worst defeat since 1987, taking only 31% of the votes and 232 seats; they lost 40 of their 41 seats in Scotland.
 The Liberal Democrats vote fell by 2/3 and they lost 49 of their 57 seats, as their coalition with the Conservatives had alienated the great majority of their supporters.
 The new UK Independence Party (UKIP), rallying voters against Europe and against immigration, did well with 13% of the vote count.
 It came in second in over 115 constituencies but came in first in only one.
 Women now comprise 29% of the MPs.

 Following the election, the Leaders of the Labour Party and Liberal Democrats both resigned.
 They were replaced by Jeremy Corbyn and Tim Farron, respectively.